 - Open all ports: this method is ideal if you do not need custom ICMP rules and all traffic goes through ports 20, 21, 22, 80, 443, and 3389 and the ICMP protocol.

 - Add a Rule: this method is ideal if you need to use multiple protocols and ports other than those mentioned above.

 Configure the following parameters:

-- Source or Destination: traffic origin (inbound rules) or target (outbound rules).
-You can use one of the following to define Source or Destination:
+- Source or Destination: traffic source (inbound rules) or destination (outbound rules).
+You need to specify one of the following options:

 |Source or Destination||Description|

 |A single IPv4 address or an IPv4 range||In CIDR notation, such as |

 0.0.0.0/0 indicates all IPv4 addresses will be matched.

 |A single IPv6 address or an IPv6 range||In CIDR notation, such as |

 0::0/0 indicates all IPv6 addresses will be matched.